EdWordy/Colour-Encoder/README.md

 ## Features

-- Uses half as many units but can encode binary or hex
+- Can encode binary or hex but uses half as many unitys.
-- Can be printed onto paper and read back using provided scanner (built on OpenCV)
+- Can be printed onto paper and read back using provided scanner program (built on OpenCV)
 - 2700 character capacity per A7 Card (perhaps even slightly more possible at this size; 3000?)

 ## Directory